servicetitan/Stl.Fusion/README.md

     between the results of such calls.
 And it really does this  &ndash; automatically and transparently for you.
 - **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**
-  part indicates that Fusion can create *invalidation-aware remote clients* for any of such functions.
+  indicates that Fusion can create *invalidation-aware remote clients* for any of such functions.
 They act almost like "normal" RPC clients, but:
   - Since they know when a cached call result gets invalidated on the server side, they perform RPC only when there is no cached result or they know